Perl/PPCs/ppcs/ppc0033-map-grep-with-topic.md

     my $found = any { /ab/ } qw( 1234 abcd );
     ```

-    It would be desirable to be able to to write a function that accepted the
+    It would be desirable to be able to to write a perl function that accepted
-    same syntax this this PPC proposes.
+    the same syntax this this PPC proposes.

 ## Rejected Ideas